-The following article appeared in the New York Times years ago, but it’s more relevant to our children now than ever.
+The following article ‘What’s Lost as Handwriting Fades’ appeared in the New York Times many years ago, but it remains super relevant to our children today.

 Not very much, according to many educators.